dieterjava/Javascript_fetch_API_REST/README.txt

 To Dos:

 0. Good: only one javascript file.
-1. use posts , not user and posts
 2. use Promise = fetch ..., easier for debugging.
 3. No extra libraries, remove bootstrap
 4. Add new field